JohanVer/freicar_docs/docs/nodes/freicar_map.md

 Both of these approaches make use of the [Thrift library](https://thrift.apache.org/lib/cpp.html) and its serialization capabilities.
 The latter is currently only possible using the Map GUI that is accessible to the administrator. `ThriftMapProxy` provides an interface to high level thrift functionalities.
 You need an instance of this class to intialize the map.
 This [code snippet](#61-intializing-the-map) shows a typical initialization of the map singleton.
 It first tries to read the map from a file and starts a TCP server if it fails.
 The path is read from a private ROS parameter.

 # 4. Map Structure
 As mentioned, the map has a hierarchical structure.
 Almost all of them however inherit from `mapobjects::MapObject`.
-The base class contains a single member variable, namely it's unique ID, or `uuid`.
+The base class contains a single member variable, namely its unique ID, or `uuid`.
 These IDs are generated once by the main map GUI and are persistant across usages.
 In the following, separate strucutres in the map are introduced.

 ## 4.1.
 LaneGroup
 You can think of a lane group as all of the lanes in a section of a street.
 It provides access to the underlying lanes by `GetLeftLanes()` and `GetRighttLanes()`.
 You most likely will not need to use the lane groups directly.

 ## 4.2.
 Lane
-Lanes are destingushed by their unique uuid.
+Lanes are destingushed by their uuid.
 Lanes are made out of `Point3D` objects: 3D points in space that define the curvature of the lane.
 Each lane also has a `Lane::Connection` to each of its neighbors.
 These connections can potentially define:

 - `JUNCTION_STRAIGHT`: The next lane in a junction that goes straight
 - `JUNCTION_LEFT`: The next lane in a junction that turns left